puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 [metadata]: ./modules_metadata.html

-The Puppet Forge is a community repository of modules, written and contributed by  Puppet Open Source and Puppet Enterprise users.
-Using the Puppet Forge (Forge) is a great way to build on the work others have done and get updates and expansions on your own module work.
-This document describes how to publish your own modules to the Forge so that other users can [install][installing] them, as well as how to maintain your releases once published.
+The Puppet Forge is a community repository of modules, written and contributed by open source Puppet and Puppet Enterprise users.
+Using the Puppet Forge is a great way to build on the work others have done and get updates and expansions on your own module work.
+You can publish your own modules to the Forge so that other users can [install][installing] them, as well as how to maintain your releases once published.

-* Continue reading to learn how to publish your modules to the Puppet Forge.
+## Related topics

-* [See "Module Fundamentals"][fundamentals] for how to write and use your own Puppet modules.
+* [Module fundamentals][fundamentals]: How to write and use your own Puppet modules.
-* [See "Installing Modules"][installing] for how to install pre-built modules from the Puppet Forge.
+* [Installing modules][installing]: How to install pre-built modules from the Puppet Forge.
-* [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and sync them to agent nodes.
+* [Using plugins][plugins]: How to arrange plugins (such as custom facts and custom resource types) in modules and sync them to agent nodes.
-* [See "Documenting Modules"][documentation] for a README template and information on providing directions for your module.

-## Overview
+* [Documenting modules][documentation]: How to write good documentation for your modules.

-This guide assumes that you have already [written a useful Puppet module][fundamentals].
+Before you begin, you should already have [written a useful Puppet module][fundamentals].
 To publish your module, you will need to:

 1. Create a Puppet Forge account, if you don't already have one.
 2. Prepare your module.